MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 index e778cd4..94e0b50 100644
 --- a/README.md
 +++ b/README.md
 @@ -13,6 +13,10 @@ This repository is currently under development.
-To do a development install, dow
+To do installation in development mode, download this repository and type

+`pip install -e .`

 in the repository directory.

 +This package requires the following:
 +  - numpy